Fairness in penalty shootouts: Is it worth using dynamic sequences?: Shootout mechanisms and First Mover Advantage

 \subsection{Penalty shootout designs}

-We investigate three deterministic procedures: \begin{itemize} \item \emph{Standard ($ABAB$)} rule: team $A$ kicks the first, and team $B$ kicks the second penalty in each round.
-This is the official soccer penalty shootout design. \item \emph{Alternating ($ABBA$)} rule: the order of the teams alternates, the second round ($BA$) mirrors the first ($AB$), and this sequence continues without any change, even in the possible sudden death phase. \item \emph{$ABBA|BAAB$} rule: the order in the first two rounds is $ABBA$, which is mirrored in the next two ($BAAB$), and this sequence is repeated. \end{itemize} The ``double alternating'' $ABBA|BAAB$ mechanism is considered as it takes us one step closer to the Prouhet-Thue-Morse sequence than the Alternating ($ABBA$) design.
-In our opinion, it is unlikely that the administrators want to move further along this line.
+We examine three static procedures: \begin{itemize} \item \emph{Standard ($ABAB$)} rule: team $A$ kicks the first and team $B$ kicks the second penalty in each round.
+This is the official penalty shootout design in soccer. \item \emph{Alternating ($ABBA$)} rule: the order of the teams alternates, the second round ($BA$) mirrors the first ($AB$), and this sequence continues even in the possible sudden death phase. \item \emph{$ABBA|BAAB$} rule: the order in the first two rounds is $ABBA$, which is mirrored in the next two ($BAAB$), and this sequence is repeated. \end{itemize}

+The ``double alternating'' $ABBA|BAAB$ mechanism is considered because it takes us one step closer to the Prouhet--Thue--Morse sequence than the Alternating ($ABBA$) design.
+In our opinion, it is unlikely that the organisers want to move further along this line.

-There are two stochastic designs, both of them having two variants: \begin{itemize} \item \emph{Catch-up} rule \citep{BramsIsmail2018}: the first kicking team alternates but the shooting order does not change if the first kicker missed and the second succeeded in the previous round. \item \emph{Adjusted Catch-up} rule \citep{Csato2020a}: the first five rounds are designed according to the Catch-up rule, however, team $B$ kicks the first penalty in the sudden death stage (sixth round) regardless of the outcome in the previous round. \item \emph{Behind-first} rule \citep{AnbarciSunUnver2019}: the team having less score after some rounds kicks the first penalty in the next round, and the order of the previous round is mirrored if the score is tied. \item \emph{Adjusted Behind-first} rule: the first five rounds are designed according to the Behind-first rule, however, team $B$ kicks the first penalty in the sudden death stage (sixth round) regardless of the outcome in the previous round. \end{itemize} The Adjusted Behind-first mechanism applies the idea underlying the Adjusted Catch-up rule, introduced in \citet{Csato2020a}, for the Behind-first design.
+There are two basic dynamic designs, both of them having two variants: \begin{itemize} \item \emph{Catch-up} rule \citep{BramsIsmail2018}: the first kicking team alternates but the shooting order does not change if the first kicker missed and the second succeeded in the previous round. \item \emph{Adjusted Catch-up} rule \citep{Csato2021c}: the first five rounds are designed according to the Catch-up rule, however, team $B$ kicks the first penalty in the sudden death stage (sixth round) regardless of the outcome in the previous round. \item \emph{Behind-first} rule \citep{AnbarciSunUnver2021}: the team having less score kicks the first penalty in the next round, and the order of the previous round is mirrored if the score is tied. \item \emph{Adjusted Behind-first} rule: the first five rounds are designed according to the Behind-first rule, however, team $B$ kicks the first penalty in the sudden death stage (sixth round) regardless of the outcome in the previous round. \end{itemize} The Adjusted Behind-first mechanism applies the idea underlying the Adjusted Catch-up rule for the Behind-first design.
 According to our knowledge, it is first defined here.